-Emphasis Filter
+Emphasis Button

-The emphasis filter allows you to apply frequency weighting to the reverb profile.
-This is very useful if you wish to make manual corrections to the estimated reverb profile.
+You can click the Emphasis button to toggle the emphasis filter on or off.
+The emphasis filter allows you to apply frequency weighting to the reverb spectrum.
+This is very useful if you wish to make manual corrections to the estimated reverb.
 The frequency weighting curve consists of a low shelf filter, two peak filters and a high shelf filter, similar to a parametric equalizer.
 You can modify the filter characteristics by clicking the handles (colored bullets) in the curve and move them around.
 Press Ctrl key on your keyboard to see the current frequency and gain settings of the selected frequency band.
 You can also change the filter slope of the shelving filters or the bandwidth of the peak filters.
 Click handle of for the filter you wish to modify.
 Arrows appear surrounding the handle.
 Move these to change the bandwidth for peak filters or the filter slope for the shelving filters.